 By Katelyn Silva, Chicago Defender, April 19, 2017

-Tanika Island Childress, principal and now interim leader of the University of Chicago Charter School network, talks about her lifelong journey to develop the innate excellence of young Black children.
+Tanika Island Childress, principal and now CEO of the University of Chicago Charter School network, talks about her lifelong journey to develop the innate excellence of young Black children.

 - He Seeks More Black Men to Teach in Philly and Beyond

 By Kristen Graham, The Philadelphia Inquirer, January 3, 2017